 In an era where an individual's personal identifying information is of increasing importance and value, the prevalence of identity theft is logical, yet frightening at the same time.
-A person commits the most basic form of identity theft as defined in the New York Penal Code when he or she "knowingly and with intent to defraud assumes the identity of another person by presenting himself or herself as that other person, or by acting as that other person or by using personal identifying information of that other person," and additionally (a) obtains goods, money, property or services or uses credit in the name of such other person or otherwise causes financial loss, or (b) commits a class A misdemeanor or higher level crime.
+A person commits the most basic form of identity theft in New York when he or she "knowingly and with intent to defraud" assumes another person's identity and with that identity:

-New York Identity Theft Statute
+New York Identity Theft Laws At A Glance

-Note: State laws are constantly changing -- please contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
+While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.